 In the UK, landlord liability cover is not mandatory by law.
 What is required is if a claim is made against a landlord and the magistrate sides with the plaintiff, the costs of the settlement, court fees and legal fees are the responsibility of the landlord to pay.

 This type of cover can be included in multi property landlord insurance as one of the add-ons.

 What does landlord liability insurance cover?

-When a third party files a claim with the local civil authority there will be court costs, legal fees for representation along with compensation to the victim if the case is resolved in favor of the plaintiff.
+When a third party files a claim with the local civil authority, there will be court costs, legal fees for representation along with compensation to the victim if the case is resolved in favour of the plaintiff.
 All of these costs are covered with this type of policy.

 The types of cases that can be filed include the following but not limited to;

 What level of landlord liability insurance is required?

 At the lower end, there are policies for a landlord that has £2 million worth of cover.
 The other common levels of cover include £5, £10 and £20 million.
 The level of cover should be determined by the need of the landlord with the value of the land and property the policy is protecting.

 Holding a landlord liability insurance policy is advisable so there is financial protection against the unknown.
 Without it, the landlord will be financially responsible for any and all settlements along with all associated costs of a claim against them.
 To assist you there is the quote page landlord where your options can be sent to you for review.